vincentkua/stockxyz/readme.md

 # StockXYZ

-StockXYZ is a stock investment references tools
+StockXYZ is a stock investment references tools.
+Stock Fundamental data and charts are provided to analyze trends, identify patterns, and make data-driven decisions.
+Recomended stock are recommended based on growths, undervalued and dividends strategies.

 ## Description